 22 Sep Full Mouth Dental X-Rays: Why Do You Need Them?

-Full mouth dental x-rays (FMX) are a very important part of your dental care.
+Full mouth x-rays (FMX) are a very important part of your dental care.
 These radiographic images give your dentist a complete picture of your mouth, including your teeth, gums, and jaw bones.
-They allow your dentist to check for potential issues or plan treatment for an existing problem.
+Having a full picture of your mouth allows your dentist to check for potential issues or plan treatment for an existing problem.
 We answer some of the most frequently asked questions about full mouth x-rays below.

 How Often Do You Need Full Mouth Dental X-Rays?

 Everyone needs full-mouth dental x-rays at least once every five to seven years, so their dentist can look for changes and monitor their dental health.
 However, some people may need them more often.
 For example, if you have advanced periodontal disease, your dentist might recommend full mouth x-rays more often.
 We recommend two to four check-up x-rays every year.
 Children may also need check-up x-rays more often because their mouths are still growing and the placement of their teeth can change rapidly.